carlodefalco/quadgrid/README.md

 This library provides simple (template) classes that for a useful starting point for the implementation of [MPM/PIC](https://www.sciencedirect.com/science/article/abs/pii/S0065215620300120) methods

+### License

+Most of the code is ditributed under a permissive BSD-2-Clause license.
+As an exception the GNU Octave interface, which links to GNU Octave libraries is under a GPL (v3 or later) copyleft license.

+### Contents

 The repository consists of the following folders :